IPTV on a "classic" TV set

 The technology was originally developed for transmitting satellite TV into home networks, but it also functions with every digital TV connection - as well as with DVB-C, which is used at cable connections.
 However, the name SAT>IP (also known as SAT-IP) has stuck.

 The FRITZ!Box works as a SAT>IP server

-The FRITZ!Box 6490 Cable and FRITZ!Box 6590 Cable allocate TV channels in the home network so that they can be accessed by any device.
+The FRITZ!Box 6590 Cable allocates TV channels in the home network so that it can be accessed by any device.
 The television channels can be accessed via the FRITZ!Box's integrated media server - for example with the VLC player or the FRITZ!App TV.
 With FRITZ!OS 7 the FRITZ!Box also allocates an additional SAT>IP server that makes the channels available directly on SAT>IP-compatible TV sets that support the standard.